pascallaliberte/sharpen.page/_posts/2020-03-27-when-my-product-is-purchased-for-new-use-cases.md

   - 2020-03-06-selling-when-times-are-rough
   - 2020-03-13-when-your-software-proposes-different-process
 excerpt:
+  You're seeing surprising purchasing behaviours.
+New kinds of people are buying what you sell.
+To pull on that string without too much effort, considering calling some recent buyers to get their purchase story.
 ---

 "I'm seeing new purchase patterns and I don't know what to make of those."